SDWally/dop/docs/lookpy/learn_click.rst

     Dropped all tables!

-For more information about these changes see: https://click.palletsprojects.com/en/7.x/
+For more information please see: https://click.palletsprojects.com/en/7.x/